dewarim/LittleGoblin/README.md

 You can include Little Goblin as a plugin in your own Grails application.
 In BuildConfig, just add

-    ":goblin:0.3.2"
+    compile ':goblin:0.3.2'

-to the plugin section.
+to the plugins section.

 Then you can adjust the CSS, layout and overall design as well as the inner game mechanics.
 If you have any questions or want to contribute,